Pask00/telegram-bot-api-golang/README.md

-# telegram-bot-api-golang
+# teleroutine
 **This is a simple telegram-bot-api written in golang.**

 ## Installation ##
-`go get -u github.com/Pask00/telegram-bot-api-golang`
+`go get -u github.com/Pask00/teleroutine`

 ## Usage ##
 Example: